swiftwasm/swiftwasm-build/docs/upstreaming.md

 Most of our patches are ready to be upstreamed, but some of them marked as `HACK` are not ready yet.

+## Getting started with Swift compiler development

+If you are new to Swift compiler development, please read [Getting Started with Swift Development](https://github.com/apple/swift/blob/main/docs/HowToGuides/GettingStarted.md)

 ## Upstreaming Process

 1. Check if the patch is already upstreamed or not.
 Some patches are already upstreamed but nightly snapshot tag can be not updated yet.